imShub/azume/README.md

-# Mentorup App 👨‍🏫
+# Azume App 👨‍🏫

 ## <a name="system">About the App</a>

-**Mentorup App** is an app created to help the startups initiated by the budding entrepreneurs to get guidance from the mentors and financial support from the funders by communicating thorugh chatpage.
-Other features include updates on lastest news related to startups, webinars, blogs and forums to discuss.
-This app is developed using Flutter/Dart and used Aqueduct as backend server.
+**Azume App** is an innovative Entrepreneurs Community Platform designed to connect, empower, and inspire entrepreneurs worldwide.
+Exchange referrals, showcase products, share knowledge, and engage with gamification to boost your entrepreneurial journey.
+Join us in shaping the future of entrepreneurship. 🚀

-You can check the web version of this same system [here](https://github.com/ekta18/Startup-Mentoring-Website).
+You can check the web version of this same system [here](https://github.com/imShub).

 ---